 Is the Lifetimely Shopify App free?

-There's a free tier — up to 50 orders/month with basic P&L and a 30-day data limit.
-Above that, paid tiers start at $149/month and scale by order volume.
+There's a free tier — up to 50 orders/month with daily P&L, customer analytics, custom reports, and predictive LTV.
+Above that, paid tiers start at $79/month (S, up to 500 orders) and scale by order volume.
 There's a 14-day free trial on the paid plans.

 Does the Lifetimely Shopify App support Printify and Printful?